Donald Trump ‘decertifies’ Iran; US foreign policy becomes irrational

 At a blistering pace they are all becoming increasingly disillusioned as they face the reality of another disastrous US Presidency, functioning against a backdrop of a US political system which has been exposed as hopelessly dysfunctional and increasingly irrational, offering no promise of things ever getting better at any time in the future.

-Truly in the asylum – which is what the once great American Republic has become – the inmates have taken over.
+Truly in the lunatic asylum, which is what the once great American Republic has become, the inmates have taken over.

 Loading…